demhademha/tweak-development-guide/chapter-3.md

-# A world of ssh passwords and keys
+# Chapter 3 - A world of ssh passwords and keys

 ## Objectives for this lesson
 * Change the root and mobile user password